 Made In Haslingden started as a small idea.
 When Rachel and I started to explore how to make our idea a reality, we found that there was a real need to provide activities which help people overcome loneliness and which are suitable for people living with dementia.
 I am passionate about community working and will work to continue to develop Made In Haslingden to provide sustainable need-based activities which enable members of the community to help others in their community and beyond.

-I’m Janet, the latest Director to join the Board of Made in Haslingden.
-However, I’ve been around from the start and was the first Made In Haslingden Volunteer.
+I’m Janet.
+I’ve been around from the start and was the first Made In Haslingden Volunteer.
 I hope I bring my various skills to the organisation but we haven’t needed my Mushy Pea steeping skill just yet!

 I have, like the others, been involved in volunteering for many years.
 My greatest ‘event’ so far was being at the very beginning of the Rossendale Valley Motor Bike Show where I developed my passion for the volunteering community and looking after the many hundreds of volunteers who came on board with what, at it’s zenith, was the biggest event of its kind in Europe.
 Many thousands of pounds were raised for various charities and I had such fun working on this exhausting but exhilarating event.
 The lessons I learnt from the Show were that Volunteers must always be treated with respect and the welfare of volunteers remains my priority.